TEACH, AND BE EDUCATED THROUGH EXPERIENTIAL LEARNING.

 Fellows are also encouraged to participate in an international experience in Guyana, providing simulation-based education to Emergency Medicine residents at Georgetown Public Hospital.
 They will coordinate this with the Vanderbilt EM Division of International Health.

 Specific components of the fellowship curriculum will be tailored to each individual fellow to match his or her academic interests and career goals.

 Fellows will receive a Vanderbilt faculty appointment and work in the Vanderbilt emergency department as Clinical Instructors.
 During their scheduled clinical shifts, fellows will function as attending physicians and junior faculty members, supervising and teaching residents and medical students as well as providing clinical care to patients within the emergency department.

 We are currently accepting applications for one fellowship position for the 2021-2022 academic year.
-The deadline for all applications is October 1, 2020.
-Applications will be accepted on a rolling basis.
+Applications remain open and will be accepted on a rolling basis.

 Applicants must be graduates of an ACGME-accredited emergency medicine residency program and be board-certified or board-eligible through the American Board of Emergency Medicine prior to the beginning of the fellowship.

 To apply, please submit the following materials to the fellowship director, Charles Lei, MD:

 1. Curriculum vitae